Validation¶

 </div>

-Showing all the error messages¶
+Showing all the error messages#

-template tag that shows all errors for the component.
-It should provide an example of how to display component errors in a more specific way if needed.
+There is a unicorn_errors template tag that shows all errors for the component.
+It provides an example of how to display component errors in a more specific way if needed.

 <!-- show-all-error-messages.html -->